Tillered Docs

 services create

 Create a new service.
-Required scope: urn:tillered:arctic:services.write
+Required scope: urn:tillered:arctic:services.write.

 arctic services create --target-peer <id> [flags]